turtulli/AI-Awareness-Notes/AI-Awareness-Notes.md

 ## AI Learning Algorithm
 Where is the Life we have lost in living?
 Where is the wisdom we have lost in knowledge?
-Where is the knowledge we have lost in information?
+Where is the knowledge we have lost in information?</br>
 ― T.S.
 Eliot, The Rock (1934)

 These lines by T.S.
 Eliot are believed to have originated the idea of the DIKW (Data → Information → Knowledge → Wisdom) relationship, which has been a part of the language of information science for many years.